Moving Magnet vs Moving Coil Cartridges: A Technical Comparison

 On your way into the vinyl record playback world, the choice of cartridge is the most important decision that affects your sound quality.
 The most common types of cartridges are the moving magnet (MM) and the moving coil (MC) types.

+Explore the differences of Moving Magnet vs Moving Coil Cartridges.
 On your way into the vinyl record playback world, the choice of cartridge is the most important decision that affects your sound quality.
 The most common types of cartridges are the moving magnet (MM) and the moving coil (MC) types.
 Mastering their technical differences is the most important step in choosing the correct cartridge for your turntable setup.

 The Basics of Cartridge Technology